imgdrive/dvdforge-translations/README.md

     ...
     </pre>
 3. Copy the new language file to %ProgramFiles%\DVDForge\language\, restart DVDForge, and then you can change the language in the software settings.
+4. Submit a pull request or send the translation file to support@yubsoft.com.

 ## LCID - Locale identifier
 <table>